awaescher/TinySystemInfo/README.md

 # TinySystemInfo

-A dependency free package that gathers just a the absolute basic system metrics on Windows, macOS and Linux.
+A dependency free package that gathers just the absolute basic system metrics on Windows, macOS and Linux.

 |Operating system|Method|Comment|
 |-|-|-|